 Famous for its majestic variety of predators, the national park and surrounding areas can offer quite a thrilling spectacle.
 The region also boasts two of the famous Big Five; the Lion and the Leopard.
 With the largest population of lions in Africa, the Serengeti alone is home to over 4000 of these regal creatures.
 Due to their beauty, stature, and elegant nature, groups of lions are usually called ‘pride’.
 These units can often reach up to over 40 lions in a single pride.

-Lions are often spotted lounging around the tall grass of the bush or perched on the many indigenous Kopjes scattered around the endless plains of the Serengeti.
+Lions are often spotted lounging around the tall grass of the bush or perched on the many indigenous Kopjes scattered around the endless plains of the Serengeti and see wildlife of the Serengeti.
 One may be able to spot these great predators in action, especially during the calving season when the babies make for easy targets or during the Great Migration when millions of prey converge in a single column.
 While male lions can easily be identified by their beautiful golden manes, females will usually be seen walking alongside their cubs to protect them or looking for easy kills to feed to their children.

-About 1000 leopards can also be found roaming and hunting on the grounds.
+About Wildlife of the Serengeti includes 1000 leopards can also be found roaming and hunting on the grounds.
 These can easily be recognized by their spotted coat.
 Unfortunately, this characteristic also makes them masters of camouflage as they are able to easily hide in the yellowed grass and trees of the park and thus become quite hard to spot on regular game drives, although one may have a greater chance when searching from above.
 Compared to lions, leopards are solitary creatures and are rarely seen in large groups.
 Nevertheless, even small units, such as a mother and her cubs, are often coined as a ‘leap’ or ‘prowl’ of leopards due to their gracious and stealthy movements.

 Among some of the fastest animals on earth, leopards can reach speeds of up to 58 km/h offering a great advantage when hunting in the wild.
 These elegant creatures are also known to be nocturnal animals meaning one may have equal chances of spotting them in the nighttime as during the day.